meet the chancellor

 Dixon also served as the Chief Student Affairs Officer for the UNC System, working closely with Vice Chancellors for Student Affairs and other University leaders on efforts regarding community college transfers, enrollment and minimum admission requirements, campus safety, and military student success.
 Statewide programs, under her direction, included the College Foundation of North Carolina (CFNC) Pathways and the federally-funded NC State Approving Agency.
 Over the years, her research and scholarly presentations focused on summer bridge programs, transfer articulation and strategies for student success.

 Prior to joining the UNC System, Dixon served a total of 10 years combined at two other UNC campuses.
-Most recently, she was an assistant vice provost at North Carolina State University and remains an Adjunct Assistant Professor at the College of Education’s Department of Leadership, Policy, Adult and Higher Education.
-In this role, she enjoys leading discussions with graduate students interested in careers in higher education leadership and serving on dissertation committees.
+Most recently, she was an assistant vice provost at North Carolina State University.
+In this role, she enjoyed leading discussions with graduate students interested in careers in higher education leadership and serving on dissertation committees.

 Dixon received the 2013 Distinguished Alumni Award from the College of Education and the Black Alumni Legacy Award in 2014 at NC State.
 Dr. Dixon is a member of the American Association of State Colleges and Universities’ (AASCU) Millennium Leadership Initiative, class of 2013.
 She also received the Triangle Business Journal’s “40 Under Forty” leadership award in 2014.
 Dr. Dixon was recognized as a recipient of the 2015 Alumni Distinguished Service Award from the University of North Carolina at Greensboro.
 Most recently, she was named a 2016-17 American Council on Education (ACE) Fellow.
 Her host campus for the academic year was Wake Forest University in Winston-Salem, NC.

-Dr. Dixon holds a bachelor’s degree from NC State University, a master’s degree from the University of North Carolina at Greensboro, and a doctorate from NC State.
+Dr. Dixon holds a bachelor’s degree in Communications and Public Relations from NC State University, a master’s degree in Speech Communications and Rhetoric from the University of North Carolina at Greensboro, and a doctorate of education from NC State.
 She and her husband Devi have two daughters.